MsLearner-py/Food-Classification-using-YOLO11/README.md

 2. Download the dataset [Dataset link](https://www.kaggle.com/datasets/trolukovich/food11-image-dataset)
 3. Create a folder "custom_dataset" in YOLO-FOOD-CLASSIFICATION folder.
 4. Copy training and validation folder from the downloaded dataset into "custom_dataset" folder.
 I have renamed training folder as "train" and validation folder as "val".
 5. For the easy execution, I have not copied / considered evaluation folder from the dataset.
+So I have only two image folders in custom_dataset.
 6. Create a new folder "test_images" in YOLO-FOOD-CLASSIFICATION.
 Copy 2 to 3 images of each class to be tested.
 I have searched the images from browser.
 7. Open Command prompt (cmd) and navigate to the folder "YOLO-FOOD-CLASSIFICATION".
 8. Make sure that python is installed.